system76/tech-docs/src/models/thelio-major-b2/repairs.md

 ## Replace the CPU Thermal paste

-Removing CPU thermal paste is straightforward but precise, involved, and requires removal of the CPU Cooler Shroud.
+Replacing CPU thermal requires removal of the CPU Cooler Shroud.
 It may also require removing the GPU for easier access.

 **Tools required:** Cross-head (Phillips) screwdriver, Thermal Paste.